 Regardless of the fee structure, you can expect a price tag of $1,000 to $5,000 for a financial plan through a traditional advisor.
 Grove, LearnVest, and many robo-advisors provide financial plans at more affordable prices than conventional human advisors and planners.

 At Grove, each client starts by working with a Certified Financial Planner (CFP) to put together a comprehensive plan.
 Their priority is to understand your goals and create a strategy for you to accomplish them.
-Your plan starts with an overview of your current financial situation, capturing all your assets, debt, income, and expenses.
-You’ll get specific recommendations on where to hold your assets, how much you need to be saving, what investments to keep in your portfolio, and more.
+Your plan starts with an overview of your current financial situation including all your assets, debt, income, and expenses.
+You’ll get specific recommendations on where to hold your assets, how much to save, what investments to keep in your portfolio, and more.
 They’ll help you understand what you’ll need to do to prepare for your goals.
 The most important part of the plan is your to-do list that summarizes the specific tasks you must complete.
 You can access your plan online and check off your to-do’s as you accomplish each activity.

-Once you finish your online profile and have an initial call with an advisor, they’ll deliver your plan in two to four weeks.
+After you complete your online profile and have an initial call with an advisor, they’ll deliver your plan in two to four weeks.
 Clients do not choose who they want to work with but are matched with advisors based on their needs.
 Grove charges $600 annually for financial planning.

 LearnVest leverages financial technology to create simple, affordable, realistic plans for anyone who wants to feel confident about their money and optimistic about the future.
 They provide several financial planning tools for free.
 You can connect your accounts to create a budget and track your transactions.
 Their free financial check-up service determines your financial standing.

 For a one-time fee of $299, plus $19 monthly, LearnVest will pair you with a CFP.
 Your planner will create an action plan to help you reach your financial goals.
-He will look at your situation and curate a personalized plan that fits into it.
 LearnVest focuses on budgeting and saving, not investment advice or managing investments.

 Betterment is an online financial advisor that serves one purpose: to help you make the most of your money.
 For one low, transparent advisory fee, they give you personalized, fiduciary advice for retirement planning, building wealth, and other financial goals.
 They invest your money, working to lower taxes and increase long-term returns.
 Their financial plans incorporate a “goal-based investing” approach.
 They start with your goal—the reason you’re investing.
 Then, they make various recommendations for your objective, for example, retirement, real estate, family, career, inheritance, and market volatility.

 Charles Schwab provides a full range of brokerage, banking, and financial advisory services.
 Schwab Intelligent Advisory combines robo-advisor investing with unlimited professional guidance.
 Plan for retirement, college, and so on and connect your financial accounts to find out if you’re on track to meet your goals.
-Schedule a complimentary video or phone consultation with a CFP.
+You can schedule a complimentary video or phone consultation with a CFP.
 During the appointment, you’ll fine-tune your plan, get recommendations for a diversified portfolio, and receive an action plan to get you on track toward your goals.
 Revisit your plan anytime and access a financial advisor as well as support when you need it.
-Schwab requires an investment minimum of $25,000 and charges 0.28%.
+Schwab has an investment minimum of $25,000 and charges 0.28% on AUM.

-Personal Capital has three programs, i.e., investment service, wealth management, and private client.
+Personal Capital has three account levels, i.e., investment service, wealth management, and private client.
 Their accounts are based on assets held with them, for example, their investment service is for clients with up to $200,000.
 The more money you have, the more access you get.
-Their all-inclusive annual management fee starts at 0.89% and decreases for more assets.
+Their management fee starts at 0.89% and decreases for more assets.

 Vanguard is one of the world’s largest investment companies, offering a large selection of high-quality, low-cost mutual funds, ETFs, advice, and related services.
 Vanguard Personal Advisor Services combines the best of high-touch and high-tech to help you with your real-life investing needs.
 An advisor will work closely with you to craft a personalized, goals-based financial plan according to your unique situation, then manage your portfolio to help you reach your goals.
 They listen to your needs, develop a personalized plan, and invest using their time-tested investment strategies.
 Once you’re enrolled, you can call or email a Vanguard advisor at your convenience.
 Vanguard PAS requires a minimum of $50,000 and charges 0.30%.
 Lower fees apply to assets under management of $5 million or more.

-Wealthfront is the only automated financial advisor to offer the combination of financial planning, investment management, and banking-related services exclusively through software.
-Because of this pure software model, the company has quickly become the automated advisor of choice among people in their 30s and 40s.
-Anyone with $500 can open a Wealthfront investment account, which features a robust passive investment strategy and comprehensive automated financial planning service called Path.
+Wealthfront is the only automated financial advisor to offer a combination of financial planning, investment management, and banking-related services exclusively through software.
+The company has quickly become the automated advisor of choice among people in their 30s and 40s.
+Anyone with $500 can open a Wealthfront investment account, which features a comprehensive automated financial planning service called Path.